Périple insulaire complet, un

 Target species: Green Racket-tail, Long-horned Owl, Luzon Jungle-Flycatcher, Philippine Hanging Parrot

-Mount Kitanglad (Bukidnon)
+Mont Kitanglad (Bukidnon)

 Rising from Bukidnon’s highlands, Mount Kitanglad offers a mosaic of pine stands, grasslands, and montane forest.
 This is the realm of the national bird, reigning silently over its ancestral domain.